pyeventsourcing/eventsourcing/docs/topics/domain.rst

 can suffer from clock skews.

-The library's :class:`~eventsourcing.domain.AggregateEvent` base class is defined as a subclass of the :class:`~eventsourcing.domain.DomainEvent`.
+The library's :class:`~eventsourcing.domain.AggregateEvent` base class is defined as a subclass of :class:`~eventsourcing.domain.DomainEvent`.
 It can be used to define concrete aggregate event objects in your domain model.
 Aggregate event objects represent original decisions by a domain model that advance the state of an application.